PaoloMazzon/sdl3d/README.md

 ![basic demo](demo.gif)

-This is a fully functional PS1-style 3D renderer written in software (kinda) using SDL_RenderGeometry.
+This is a WIP 3D platformer written in C/SDL2 that uses SDL2's `SDL_RenderGeometry` to make a 3D game.
-It uses cglm to perform the necessary linear algebra as well as assist in the frustum culling.

 Features: